blofin/blofin-api-docs/index.md

 tpOrderPrice | String | Take-profit order price.
 If the price is `-1`, take-profit will be executed at the market price. slTriggerPrice | String | Stop-loss trigger price slOrderPrice | String | Stop-loss order price.
-If the price is `-1`, stop-loss will be executed at the market price. size | String | Quantity to buy or sell. state | String | State,`live`, `effective`, `canceled`, `order_failed` leverage | String | Leverage reduceOnly | String | Whether orders can only reduce in position size.<br>Valid options: `true` or `false`.
+If the price is `-1`, stop-loss will be executed at the market price. size | String | Number of contracts to buy or sell.
+For contract size details, refer to the /api/v1/market/instruments endpoint state | String | State,`live`, `effective`, `canceled`, `order_failed` leverage | String | Leverage reduceOnly | String | Whether orders can only reduce in position size.<br>Valid options: `true` or `false`.
 The default value is `false`.